 When a Supplementary Inventory Is Required

 Estate administration does not always go according to the initial plan.
 Assets get overlooked.
 A safe deposit box turns up months later.
-An old investment account surfaces.
-A property appraisal comes back significantly different from the initial estimate.
-When any of these things happen, the personal representative has an obligation to update the record.
+An old bank account surfaces.
+A real estate appraisal comes back significantly different from the initial estimate.
+When any of these things happen, the personal representative must update the estate inventory.

 If any property not included in the original inventory comes to the knowledge of a personal representative or if the personal representative learns that the value or description indicated in the original inventory for any item is erroneous or misleading, he shall make a supplementary inventory or appraisement showing the market value as of the date of the decedent's death of the new item or the revised market value or descriptions, and the appraisers or other data relied upon, if any.